MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsShiftsConnectionTeamMap.md

 ## SYNOPSIS

-**Note:** This cmdlet is currently in public preview.
+**Note:** This cmdlet is currently in private preview.

-This cmdlet removes the mapping between the Teams team and WFM team.
+This cmdlet removes the mapping between the Microsoft Teams team and workforce management (WFM) team.

 ## SYNTAX